Under-siege Dems in Trump districts keep impeachment decision close to the vest

 DEMS PLOW AHEAD WITH IMPEACHMENT ARTICLES AS INITIAL VOTE LOOMS

 Rose is among the 31 House Democrats from districts where Trump won in 2016.
-Those swing districts were critical to Democrats' winning control of the House last year, and now a majority of those members are needed by the party leadership if Trump is to become the third president ever impeached.
+Those swing districts were critical to Democrats' winning control of the House last year, and now those members are needed by the party leadership if Trump is to become the third president ever impeached.

 Rose announced he was against impeachment in the wake of the Russia report from Special Counsel Robert Mueller, but then supported the inquiry over Trump’s request for Ukraine to investigate Democrats.
+Whether he and other swing-district Democrats would extend that support to impeachment itself remains unclear, and may continue to be right up until the floor vote.

 “We have to give this the level of thought and analysis and judicious consideration that it is deserving of,” Rose told reporters Tuesday.